Aslaan001/CIS_Problems/Next_Rune/problem.md

 ## Description

-In the land  each `rune` holds a unique power symbol.

-You are given a sorted list of runes (characters) and a target rune.
-Your task is to find the `smallest rune that is lexicographically greater` than the target.
+In an ancient kingdom, powerful runes were inscribed to hold mystical powers.
+Each rune is represented by a character.
+You are given a sorted list of runes and a target rune.
+Your task is to find the smallest rune that is lexicographically greater than the target.
+If no such rune exists, return the first rune in the list.

-Each rune is represented by the char.

-If no such rune exists, return the `first rune` in the list.

 ## Examples